adam-ikari/mdtd/README.md

 # mdtd

-A beautiful terminal UI todo app built with Ink and React
+A minimalist terminal UI todo app built with Ink and React

 ## Installation